Simon Kjær: Senior team

 He captained the side for the UEFA Euro 2020.
 On 12 June 2021, while playing their opening match against Finland, when Christian Eriksen collapsed on the pitch, Kjær was the first to help him and summon the medical team to quickly get onto the pitch.
 He also made sure that Eriksen's airways stayed unobstructed when he was unconscious.
 Afterwards, he guided his teammates to cover Eriksen while he received medical treatment, and consoled Eriksen's wife Sabrina afterward.
 Eriksen was taken off the pitch on a stretcher and the match was suspended.
 Around an hour after the incident, UEFA and Danish Football Association officials confirmed from the Rigshospitalet that Eriksen had been stabilized and was awake.
 The match re-commenced later that evening, resulting in 1–0 victory for Finland.
 Despite the opening loss, Denmark went on to advance to the semi-finals of the UEFA Euro 2020 losing to England in extra time.
 On 27 August 2021 Kjær was awarded the UEFA President's Award together with the medical team that stabilized Eriksen at the Finland game.

 On 22 August 2024, Kjær announced his retirement from international football.
 He scored five goals in 132 international appearances.

 Personal life

 In addition to speaking Danish, Kjær speaks five languages, including English and Italian (having learnt the language from his time at Palermo).
 Growing up, he idolised John Terry and Fabio Cannavaro and supported Liverpool.
 While his father was supportive of him becoming a footballer, his mother, a teacher, was not.

 Despite not liking studying while attending school, Kjær was able to receive his diploma.
 He married his long-term girlfriend, Camilla.
 They have known each other since they were fifteen.
-However, they broke up and at some point, Kjær began a relationship with Elina Gollert, a Swedish national.
+However they divorced and later Kjær began a relationship with Elina Gollert, a Swedish national.
 Together, they have two children, Milas and Viggo.
 In the summer of 2017, they were married.

 Kjær talked about superstitions, saying: "I am a believer but not a practitioner.
 The first sock I wear is always the right one.
 But not just before every game.
 I do it every morning."